What type of idea can I/we propose?

 - Consider challenges facing new generations of students;

 - Articulate issues confronting these students and offer creative solutions;

 - Help ensure that they can envision a productive future in society, business, education, health sciences, the arts, law, government and public life; and

 - Design innovative pathways for educating new generations of students in a bold fashion that is distinctly Catholic and Spiritan.

 What if I have questions throughout the process?

-Drop-in clinics for questions will begin the week of March 25, 2019.
-Workshops will be offered throughout April to give participants the opportunity to learn about other participants' ideas and to continue to develop their own ideas.
+Drop-in clinics and workshops are offered to give participants an opportunity to learn about other participants' ideas and to continue to develop their own ideas.

 In addition, questions or inquiries about the process and procedures for Rangos Prizes can be sent to firstname.lastname@example.org.